Residents can do their part to help save water by implementing these easy-to-follow, no-cost steps to achieving water savings:

 Conserving Water Indoors

 - Take shorter showers.
-They typically use 5 to 8 gallons per minute.
+They typically use five to eight gallons per minute.
 Install a water-saving shower head.

 - Don’t run the tap when brushing your teeth or use your toilet as a disposal unit to flush used tissue or other debris.